pbsugg/http1.x-server/README.md

 Hopefully in the course of this release you've built a small URI parser method that extracts query parameters.

 Lucky you, that'll be easy to test.

-## Take a Break

-What have we accomplished so far?
-Quite a bit!
-We have:

- * Learned about TCP, one of the foundational layers of the internet
- * Learned about protocols
- * Learned about the HTTP protocol format, HTTP resources, and URIs
- * Produced a simple HTTP server that handles the request-response cycle for GET requests of HTTP resources
- * Added support for query parameters in our HTTP server
- * Added and maintained full test coverage of our HTTP server

-There are three more releases to go, and they're not easy.
-Get up, stretch, take a break.
-This is a moment to take a breather and clear your mind before diving back in.

 ## Release Interlude: Clients and Users